matrix-research-inc/structio/docs/design.md

 **Do not force-inline the generated field dispatch.** `read_field` holds the parser for every field of a struct.
 Marking it `#[inline(always)]`, which looks right because it is a dispatch, duplicates a whole nested struct's parser into each field arm of its parent, recursively.
 For the benchmark type (26 fields of structs of 5 fields) the entire parser collapsed into one function, and integer-heavy documents ran at **30% of their proper speed**.
 Changing four attributes from `inline(always)` to `inline` roughly doubled read throughput and tripled some write paths.

 **But do not add an inline barrier either.** The obvious fix, `#[inline(never)]` on `read_object` and `write_object` to create a hard recursion boundary, measurably *hurt* writing.
 Left to `#[inline]`, LLVM makes better choices than either extreme.

+## What the hot loops must not do

+The per-element paths were each found slow for reasons the source did not show, and the fixes are easy to undo by accident.
+Read the disassembly of the element loop before rewriting a conversion: every one of these was found there, and two rewrites of the integer conversion made on theory alone were slower than the loop they replaced.

+- **Make a call per element.** A container's loop has to inline the scalar read, or every element pays an argument setup, a call, and the parser's cursor spilled to the stack and reloaded. `#[inline]` is a hint LLVM declines when the transitive body is large, so the common case is kept small and the rare one is split out: `parse_u64` handles up to fifteen digits ending inside the buffer, and `parse_u64_wide` takes the rest out of line.
+The scalar readers are `#[inline(always)]` rather than `#[inline]`, because a hint makes the loop's throughput depend on whether anything downstream has recently grown.
+- **Ask for the same inlining twice.** `Vec<T>`'s reader pushes a default and reads into that slot, so there is one call site for the element read rather than one for an existing slot and another for a fresh value.
+Two sites doubled what the compiler was asked to inline and it declined both.
+- **Pass the cursor by `&mut` to anything out of line.** A value whose address reaches a call has to live on the stack for the whole loop around that call, stored and reloaded on every element whether the call happens or not.
+Out-of-line helpers take the cursor by value and return the new one.
+- **Branch on the data.** Benchmark signs and bools are random, and a mispredict costs more than the conversion.
+An integer's sign is applied through a mask, a float's by setting its sign bit, and `true` and `false` are told apart by one eight-byte load compared against whichever the first byte selects.
+Watch the output here: written as `is_true | is_false` over two compares, the compiler turned it back into two branches.
+- **Loop over a short number's digits.** The loop's exit lands on a different digit for each value of varying length, so it mispredicts about as often as it runs.
+The fold described under [Numbers](#numbers) has no loop and no branch on the count.
+- **Test whitespace with a `matches!`.** It becomes a shift and mask against a 64-bit set plus a range guard.
+The parser indexes a 256-entry table instead.

+Tried on the float writer and measured slower or no better, so not worth retrying without a new reason: laying fixed notation out branch-free as Glaze's table-driven layout does, rendering straight into the writer's spare capacity instead of a scratch array, and loading both words of the fraction before deciding on the first.

 ## BEVE